MEMOIR

 What is the story?

-Jamie was the Executive Director of systems architecture at JP Morgan, I was V.P. of subsidiary rights at Penguin Young Readers, and when hiking the Tour du Mont Blanc—a 100 mile walk around the massif that straddles parts of France, Italy and Switzerland—Jamie experienced his first symptoms of a debilitating illness.
+At the time, my husband Jamie was Executive Director of Systems Architecture at J.P.
+Morgan, and I was VP of Subsidiary Rights at Penguin Young Readers.
+Our journey inward began on the rugged trails of the Tour du Mont Blanc—a 100 mile walk around the massif that straddles parts of France, Italy and Switzerland—when Jamie first experienced symptoms of a debilitating illness.

-In the wake of his diagnosis and treatment of a malignant tumor above his heart, we escaped our high-stress New York City lives to take a sabbatical in TreeTops, a decades-old log-cabin in the woods of Southern New Hampshire.
+In the wake of his diagnosis and treatment for a malignant tumor just above his heart, we left our high-stress New York City jobs and took refuge in TreeTops, our fifty-year-old log cabin in the woods of southern New Hampshire, for what we thought would be a one-year sabbatical.

-Serendipitously, I was led to study world religions in a local interfaith seminary program.
-Then, just as we considered moving back to city-living, a group of Thai Forest Buddhist monks moved in across the road.
+Serendipitously, I was led to study world religions in an interfaith seminary program.
+Then, just as we considered returning to city life, a group of Thai Forest Buddhist monks moved in across the road.

-I grew up in a counter-culture family in Australia, in a home built by my parents that was only accessible by water.
-Jamie’s American upbringing had been more conventional.
-But developing friendships with the Buddhist monks across the road, made us both reckon with the cost of buying into the overarching culture’s demand for high productivity and endless consumerism.
+I was raised in a counter-culture family in Australia, in a home built by my parents that was only accessible by water.
+Jamie’s American upbringing was more conventional.
+But our deepening friendships with the monks invited us to examine the hidden costs of modern Western life—especially the cultural obsession with productivity and consumption.

 More and more people are waking up to the fact that when we do not live our lives in balance with the energies of the Divine Feminine and the Sacred Masculine, energies that indigenous faith traditions have honored since time immemorial — Mother Earth and Father Sky, Brother Sun and Sister Moon — we become unbalanced and we pay the price of stress, so often leading to illness in body, mind, emotions, and spirit.